favourrr-a/11014111_DCIT205/README.md

 # How to clone and Setup this project
 ### Cloning
-  1. Locate the repository you want to clone
+  1. Locate the repository
-  2. Click the code button in the repository
+  2. Click the '<>code' button in the repository
   3. Copy the URL of the repository
   4. Open Git Bash or command prompt on your PC
   5. Navigate to the directory where you want to clone the repository using the cd command
+     ```
+     cd path\to\desired\directory
+     ```
-  6. Enter git clone repository-url.
+  7. Enter git clone repository-url.
 Replace 'repository-url' with the repository's URL

      ```
       git clone _repository-url_
      ```

 ### Setting up the project
+  + Open the repository.
-  + Open the folder and start working on the project.
+  + Open the files inside the folder using a text editor such as Visual Studio Code and start working on the project.
-  + In command prompt or git bash, commit changes, and perform other commands while working on the project.
+  + In command prompt or git bash, commit changes, and perform other commands to keep track of changes made while working on the project.

 # Name and ID

-Name: Favour Ackonu
+> Name: Favour Ackonu
-ID: 11014111
+> ID: 11014111

 # Screenshots of each page of my website